Tim Dini

 Creative Solutions to Changing Technologies

+The internet is changing the way people perceive your business.
 Managing its online reputation is now one of the most important elements of your marketing campaign because social media recommendations and reviews on social comment sites are quickly becoming the primary way people choose one business over another.

 Monitoring social media for mentions of your business is important, but it’s a passive way of influencing people.
+After all, once the comment is posted, it’s already out there.

 A more active method would be to incentivize your customers to approve of your site on social media or to post positive reviews if they were happy with their experience.

+Another idea is to use comment cards or dedicate an area on your web page for testimonials.
+Then you may post those positive comments on your social media accounts and web pages.
 When people see that there are a lot of other people making positive comments about your business, they will want to get on the bandwagon and will leave even more positive comments.

 The rise of the internet’s influence requires business owners to be highly adaptable in developing responses to rapidly changing scenarios.